top of page

 • Name the truth underneath it.

-• Plan one gentle action to challenge it.
+• Plan one gentle compassion action to challenge it.

 Every time it sneaks up, remind yourself of the truth.
 With time, awareness, and intentional action, you’ll reshape your mindset and unlock a more confident, fulfilled, and empowered version of yourself.